3v0k4/contact-page/blog/posts/2020-05-04-rewriting-haskell-query-params-again.md

   -- ...
 ```

 By doing that, we can translate `Maybe`s into something that makes sense in Stream.
-For example, when in the URL `query` is not present or an empty string, we want to return all posts.
+For example, when in the URL `query` is not present or is an empty string, we want to return all posts.
 Otherwise, we use the value to filter:

 ```hs
 data SearchQuery